 Although the diamond painting comes with a wax pad, oftentimes, it gets too hard to use depending on the climate.

-Glue: Another essential tool in diamond painting is to have glue to stick diamond resins onto the canvas.
+- Glue: Another essential tool in diamond painting is to have glue to stick diamond drills onto the canvas.
 The reason to always have glue at hand is that some of the diamonds don't stick due to the reduced adhesiveness of the canvas.

 Check our glue that is being used specifically for diamond painting.